Using turbodbc to access Azure Synapse SQL-on-demand endpoints

-Azure Synapse SQL-on-Demand pools can be accessed though an odbc compatible client from python.
+Azure Synapse SQL-on-Demand pools can be accessed through an ODBC-compatible client from Python.

-First you need to grant access to the sql endpoint for an external DB user:
+First, you need to grant access to the SQL endpoint for an external database user:

 CREATE LOGIN testuser WITH password='xxx';

-SQL Analytics on-demand query reads files directly from Azure Storage.
-Since the storage account is an object that is external to SQL Analytics on-demand, appropriate credentials are required.
-A user needs the appropriate permissions granted to use the requisite credential.
+SQL on-demand queries read files directly from Azure Storage.
+Because the storage account is external to SQL on-demand, appropriate credentials are required.
+The user must have permission to use the credential.

-Delegation of access to Azure blob storage accounts can be done with AAD pass-through or giving manual credentials
+Delegation of access to Azure Blob Storage can be done with AAD pass-through or manual credentials.

 CREATE CREDENTIAL [https://blob.dfs.core.windows.net/benchmark]